 ID Requirements Apply All Day

-You should keep your ID and Admission Ticket with you at all times while at the test center, including during breaks.
-You might be required to show your ID and Admission Ticket or sign a test center log multiple times and at various points throughout the test administration.
+You should always keep your ID with you while at the test center, including during breaks.
+You might be required to show your ID multiple times and at various points throughout the test administration.

 If you fail to comply with these identification requirements and policies, you may be dismissed from the test center.
 Your scores may be withheld or canceled.
 If you're dismissed from the test center prior to completing the test because of invalid or unacceptable ID, or failure to comply with these ID requirements and policies, your test fees won't be refunded.